kundansinghdev/SecureAuthSystem/README.md

 ### 2. **Login with Username and Password**
    - **Endpoint**: `POST http://serverxyz:9090/auth/login`
-   - **Description**: Authenticates a user with their username and password.
+   - **Description**: Authenticates a user using their username and password.
    - **Request Body**:
      ```json
      {